Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our comprehensive evaluation of the Princeton Review GMAT prep course and books

-Students have relied on Princeton Review for decades to help them get top tier scores on the GMAT.
-And for good reason.
-Princeton offers some of the most trusted GMAT study materials on the market, along with instructors that have been at it for decades.
-However, should you opt to go with Princeton Review’s GMAT course just because you heard that a friend of a friend had success with it?
-In this review we take a close look at the Princeton Review GMAT prep course and help you make that call.
+Princeton Review offers some of the most trusted GMAT study materials on the market, with live classes, prep books and a deep platform of digital content.
+However, should you opt to go with their GMAT course just because you heard that a friend of a friend had success with it?
+In this review, we take a close look at the Princeton Review GMAT prep course and help you make that call.

 Given this review covers a number of topics, above find a helpful jump-to table of contents for easy navigation.